cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

 1. Create **Doc home page**

      The landing page for the [read-the-docs site](https://in-toto.readthedocs.io/en/latest/), which currently lands on the auto-generated Python reference doc, could be expanded and repurposed as the new overall **Doc home page**.

-   1.1 To be immediately useful, the landing page should provide a *top-level roadmap* to existing docs.
-See [Survey of existing doc](https://github.com/jbogarthyde/CNCF-techdocs/main/assessments/0009-in-toto/survey-of-existing-doc.md)

      This is a necessary step in raising the maturity level of this project.
-The roadmap should initially describe and provide access to:
+Initially, the page should be a roadmap that describes and provides access to:
          - Specification
          - Basic demo
          - Python reference implementation along with its reference docs (which need to move into a sub-directory)
          - Overview of the git repo structure.

+   1.1 Create a *top-level roadmap* to [existing docs](https://github.com/jbogarthyde/CNCF-techdocs/main/assessments/0009-in-toto/survey-of-existing-doc.md) at the location decided on for the Doc home page.

-   1.2 Move the Description and pointer to the Python Reference implementation to an Implementations section, and move the RTD reference docs for it into this section.
+   1.2 Move the Description and pointer to the Python Reference implementation to an **Implementations** section, and move the RTD reference docs for it into this section.

    1.3 Create a doc contributors policy requiring that the Doc home page be updated to reflect any changes to the doc locations and structure.